YashithaSrinivas11/-Retail-Sales-Warehouse-using-Snowflake/README.md

 ---

-## 📈 Future Improvements
-- Add new dimensions like Store or Region
-- Automate data ingestion using Snowpipe(Completed)
+- Automate data ingestion using Snowpipe
 - 🔄 Snowflake Snowpipe Integration (Azure Blob Storage) This project demonstrates how to automate data ingestion in Snowflake using Snowpipe and Azure Blob Storage.